 Increasing data capacity is always important, but cables must also be able to retrieve and transmit that data quickly.
 Although designers are limited when it comes to front-panel I/O bandwidth density, they can sometimes increase the channels (though this depends on available space).
 If they aren’t able to add ports to the front panel, sometimes they can improve the bandwidth by increasing the data rate of each channel (which also increases the panel’s port density).

-Bandwidth is also a concern, as suppliers of connectors are trying to increase their products’ bandwidth to respond to the needs of electronic devices.
+Bandwidth is also a concern, as suppliers of military connectors are trying to increase their products’ bandwidth to respond to the needs of electronic devices.
 Copper assemblies have been vital in this mission.
 Their design has improved dramatically across the board, with improvements in both bandwidth (which has been increased) and crosstalk noise (which has been reduced).

 Speaking of crosstalk noise, we’ve seen great improvement in this field in recent years.
 Copper cables use much less power than optical modules, which leads to lower heat generation, a cheaper cost, and an improved signal-to-noise ratio.